 The Residential Tenancies Act does not set out a specific number of times that the tenant would have to be late with the rent before a landlord can seek eviction as the Board adjudicator will make this determination.
 However, our usual advice in this situation is to wait at least until you have served the tenant with the notice of non-payment of rent seven or eight times during the period of one year.
 Also, if you have a fixed term tenancy agreement (lease), the legislation does not permit you to seek early termination of that agreement if the grounds are persistent late rental payments.

 I have a Landlord and Tenant Board order and suspect the tenant will abandon the rental unit.
 How can I track them down?

 The standard order will require the tenant to pay the arrears owing plus a per diem rate until the date they vacate the unit.
 The easiest method of collecting on an order is through a garnishment of wages provided you know where the person is employed.
 Garnishment is done in Small Claims Court with the order that you received from the Board which is the same as any other court judgment.
 As for tracking down the tenants, once they have moved out, the only suggestion we have is to go through an investigations agency to locate them.

 You can serve the tenant with a notice of non-payment of rent anytime after the day the rent is due.
 The notice you would serve is a Form N4 which gives the tenant fourteen days to pay the rent owing.
 If the tenant does not pay within that time period then you would have to file an application with the Landlord and Tenant Board to obtain an eviction order.
-The entire process to evict for non-payment of rent can take approximately two months.
+The entire process to evict for non-payment of rent can take approximately three – four months.